If you are looking for a clinic to have IVF treatment with donor eggs and you are wondering what IVF donor egg success rates are, read our article.

 Success rate of IVF with donor eggs: good – to be confirmed, see below

-*In the case of frozen egg donor programs, there are statistics indicating that the success rate of IVF with donor eggs is just a touch worse than in a fresh cycle.
+*In the case of frozen egg donor programs, there are statistics indicating that the success rate of IVF with donor eggs is just a touch worse than in a fresh treatment cycle.
 The role played here by IVF laboratory and the specialists’ experience in egg cryopreservation is crucial, as eggs are very delicate.
 The freezing and thawing process is much more difficult than with embryos.
 The average survival rate of frozen eggs from women under 32 is more than 90%.
 However, these statistics come from clinics specializing in this type of procedure and have relevant experience.
 Bear in mind that these are not the statistics of egg donor success rate but only the survival rate of the eggs.

 7 things you need to know about the statistics of egg donor programs